librato/librato-metrics/README.md

 The `librato-metrics` gem currently does not do internal locking for thread safety.
 When used in multi-threaded applications, please add your own mutexes for sensitive operations.

-## Feature Roadmap

-These are features we expect to add in future versions, roughly in the order of current priority.
-If you feel strongly about a feature, feel free to [create an issue](https://github.com/librato/librato-metrics/issues) or [join us in live chat](https://librato.campfirenow.com/269d3) and talk to us about it.

-* Queue objects support a single default measure_time to use for any measurements which don't have it set
-* Query actions return a collection object which auto-paginates large result sets

 ## Contribution

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.